arnegns/let-me-work/docs/setup-wsl.md

     ```powershell
     wsl.exe --install -d Ubuntu
     ```

+    Run the following commands in the WSL and make sure that Ubuntu is running on 22.04 or above.

+    ```bash
+    sudo lsb_release -a
+    ```

+    If it is on an older version please upgrade it to support e.g. localhostforwarding.

+    ```bash
+    sudo apt update && sudo apt full-upgrade
+    ```
+    Restart you wsl `wsl --shutdown` and open up a terminal again.
+    ```bash
+    sudo do-release-upgrade
+    ```

-    _Explanation_: This command installs Ubuntu as a WSL distribution on your computer.
+    _Explanation_: This commands installs Ubuntu as a WSL distribution on your computer.
      Wait for the installation of Ubuntu, as it may take some time.